 By John R. Herrman

 John R. Herrman is a writer, native of the southern Chicago suburbs and a third generation member of the United Steelworkers.
-When he’s not working in the belly of a furnace, he is writing and publishing his short fiction at Writing from the Dark on Facebook.
-His flash fiction has also appeared in Fewer Than 500.
+When he’s not working in the belly of a blast furnace, he is writing and publishing fiction at Writing from the Dark on Facebook.
+He also writes for Garfield’s Crossing and Analogue Music.